-- · advance the development of our lead product candidate, SRK-015, through Phase 2 clinical development, and, if successful, later-stage clinical trials; - advance our other preclinical development programs into clinical development, including our product candidate SRK-181, in cancer immunotherapy, and identifying our next product candidate and lead indication in our TGFβ1 program; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify and develop product candidates using our proprietary platform technology; - hire additional clinical development, manufacturing and scientific personnel as we continue to develop our product candidates; - · expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may obtain marketing approval and intend to commercialize on our own or jointly with third parties; and - · invest in or in-license other technologies.
+- advance the development of SRK-015 through Phase 2 clinical development, SRK-181 through Phase 1 clinical development, and, if either product candidate is successful, into later-stage clinical trials; - advance our other preclinical development programs into clinical development, and identify additional product candidates; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; - increase the amount of research and development activities to identify and develop new product candidates using our proprietary platform technology; - hire additional clinical development, manufacturing and scientific personnel as we continue to develop our product candidates; - expand our operational, financial and management systems and increase personnel, including personnel to support our clinical development, manufacturing and commercialization efforts and our operations as a public company; - · maintain, expand and protect our intellectual property portfolio; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any products for which we may receive marketing approval and intend to commercialize on our own or jointly with third parties; and - · invest in or in-license other technologies.

 To become and remain profitable, we or any current or potential future collaborators must develop and eventually commercialize products with significant market potential and favorable pricing.
-This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials, obtaining marketing approval for product candidates, manufacturing, marketing and selling products for which we may obtain marketing approval and satisfying any post-marketing requirements.
+This will require us to be successful in a range of challenging activities, including completing preclinical studies and clinical trials, receiving marketing approval for product candidates, manufacturing, marketing and selling products for which we may receive marketing approval and satisfying any post-marketing requirements.
 We may never succeed in any or all of these activities and, even if we do, we may never generate revenue that is significant or large enough to achieve profitability.
 If we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Our failure to become and remain profitable could decrease the value of our company and could impair our ability to raise capital, maintain our research and development efforts, expand our business or continue our operations.
 A decline in the value of our company could cause you to lose all or part of your investment.